-Simply, it’s to do with points of contact on the road: More wheels equal more stability, or so goes the school of thought.
+Simply, it’s got to do with points of contact on the road: more wheels equal more stability, this is the school of thought.

 In reality, technology has become so advanced and improved caravans’ weight distribution, so the chances of sway and destabilisation have been significantly reduced.

 Neither option is better or worse than the other, and the single versus tandem axle difference largely comes down to the size of the caravan.

 This is another presumption fraught with danger.
 A reversing camera may be an adequate substitute for a rear-vision mirror but not for towing mirrors.
 Essentially, both have different roles.

 A reversing camera allows you to see what is behind the caravan, whereas side mirrors have a separate task – providing visual access to the sides of your caravan.